Azwan Saleh: Club career

 In 2022, Azwan added the Brunei FA Cup winner's medal to his collection by winning the trophy on 4 December against Kasuka FC 2–1 in the final on 4 December.

+On 22 September 2024, Azwan was given a rare start in place of the unavailable Azwan Ali Rahman by head coach Jamie McAllister against title contenders BG Tampines Rovers who were unbeaten in the league at that point.
+Playing his namesake and club captain's central midfield role, he lasted the whole match in a remarkable 3–2 victory for DPMM who recorded their first win at their Bandar Seri Begawan home ground of the season.
+He would not make another appearance in the first eleven until 2 November against Albirex Niigata (S) where in the fifth minute of stoppage time, he gathered the ball just outside of the penalty box and released a strike from range that beat Hassan Sunny to win the match 2–3 to the away side.

+At the end of the 2024–25 season, Azwan was released from the club, bringing the end of his 18-year stint.
+He subsequently joined Kasuka FC and made his playing debut for the club in the 2025–26 AFC Challenge League qualifying play-off against Phnom Penh Crown on 12 August 2025, in a 0–6 loss.
+He scored his first goal for Kasuka in a 4–0 win over Rimba Star on 31 October.

 International career

 Azwan was a member of the Brunei Under-21s for the 2007 Hassanal Bolkiah Trophy held in his home country.
 He also played for the Under-23s at the 2008 Sukma Games in Malaysia and captained the side at the 2011 SEA Games in Indonesia.

-Azwan holds the record number of appearances for Brunei, with 33 caps to his name.
+Azwan holds the record number of appearances for Brunei, with 36 caps to his name.
 His debut came in the 2006 AFC Challenge Cup in a 0–1 loss against Sri Lanka in Bangladesh.
 He scored on two occasions in AFF Suzuki Cup qualifying, one against Timor-Leste in 2008, the other against Cambodia in 2012.

 Azwan was appointed captain of the national team for the two-legged 2018 World Cup qualifier against Chinese Taipei.
 The team went down 0–2 at home after an encouraging 1–0 win at Kaohsiung.
 Azwan joined up with the Wasps for the 2016 AFF Suzuki Cup qualification held in Cambodia in October 2016.
 With Najib Tarif injured since the first game, he was placed at left-back in the third game against Laos which ended in a 4–3 loss.

 Azwan started the first match of the 2016 AFC Solidarity Cup in central midfield against Timor-Leste in Kuching, Malaysia.
 The match ended 4–0 to the Wasps in their biggest victory of date.
 He played a total of four games for the Wasps at central midfield in the tournament.